2 more hotels have opened up in downtown Tucson

-After years of no attention from hotels chains in downtown Tucson, another has opened its doors.
+After years of no attention from hotel chains in downtown Tucson, another has opened its doors.

 The adjoining Hampton Inn and Home2 Suites, both Hilton brands, are now taking reservations.

-When the AC Marriott, on Broadway and Fifth Avenue, opened in 2017 it was the first downtown hotel built in 40 years.
+When the AC Marriott, on Broadway at Fifth Avenue, opened in 2017 it was the first downtown hotel built in 40 years.

 The DoubleTree by Hilton Tucson Downtown Convention Center, at 280 S. Church Ave., opened earlier this year.

-The recently renovated Tucson Convention Center and its events is helping drive the renewed attention to downtown.
+The recently renovated Tucson Convention Center and its events are helping drive the renewed attention to downtown.

 40+ new restaurants and bars Tucson welcomed in 2021